andrewkimjoseph/bekwest/README.md

 5. Enter the URL as https://bekwest.xyz
 6. Tap `Go`, and find your way through the app.

-### Or watch a demo video of the product here:
-...

 # Technologies Used
 1. Front-end: `Next.js`
 2. Back-end: `Solidity (smart contract)`